-Information about registration at the beginning of each school year will be in the local newspaper.
-Registration of students to be enrolled at West Haralson Elementary School must be in accordance with Georgia law as well as regulations adopted by the Board of Education.
-Georgia law requires that all students must have on file at the school a current Georgia Certification of Immunization (form 3032).
-In addition, all students entering a Georgia school for the first time are required to have an Eye, Ear and Dental Certificate.
-Students entering sixth grade must have a second MMR shot.
-Students will be asked to provide a Social Security number or have a parent waiver on file at the school.
+The enrollment of students must be in accordance with Georgia law and all applicable regulations adopted by the Board of Education.
+Georgia law requires that all students must have on file at the school a current Georgia Certification of Immunization (form 3031).
+Before starting the school year, students entering or transferring into 7th grade will need proof of a whooping cough booster shot (Tdap) and a meningococcal shot (MCV4).
+In addition, all students entering a Georgia school for the first time are required to have an Eye, Ear and Dental Certificate (form 3300).
 Students requesting to register after the beginning of the school year must be accompanied by a parent or legal guardian and must have withdrawal papers from the previously attended school.
-The registration process will be taken care of in the main office.
-WHES will follow the guidelines set forth by the Family Educational Rights and Privacy Act (20 U.S.C.
+The registration process will be taken care of in the counselors' offices.
+HCMS will follow the guidelines set forth by the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g).